If you have psoriasis and allergies, maybe you've wondered if your allergy flares make your skin condition worse.

 Among those surveyed, two-thirds of people with psoriasis visit a dermatologist for their psoriasis treatment.
 About one in five see a general practitioner, and roughly one in four see a rheumatologist.

-As for doctors' availability, most people report they’re able to see their dermatologist when they need to.
+As for doctors' availability, most people report that when there's a need, they’re able to see their dermatologist.
 Two-thirds reported being able to get an appointment in less than one month.

 For overall psoriasis treatment satisfaction, though, the numbers don’t look so good: